PandasThumb/pandasthumb.github.io/_posts/2023/2023-03-24-aig-owns-some-hotel.md

 <figure class="center" style="margin-top: 10px; margin-right: 40px; margin-bottom: 10px; margin-left: 10px;">
 <img src="/uploads/2023/Phelps_Hotel_Fig_2_600.jpg" alt="Listing for GTH"/>
 <figcaption>Figure 2.
-Open Corporates listing for Great Tourism Hospitality, LLC</a>.
+Open Corporates listing for Great Tourism Hospitality, LLC.
 Note that Scott Fetzer is the Kentucky Agent and a Director/Officer for Great Tourism Hospitality and that the company address is PO Box 510, Hebron, KY.
 For a higher resolution picture, click <a href="/uploads/2023/Phelps_Hotel_Fig_2.jpg">here</a>.
 </figcaption>
 </figure>